Upload your resume. In seconds you get a 0–100 ATS score, a breakdown by parser dimension, and a prioritized list of every fix.

 Measures keyword richness against industry benchmarks for your target role.

-Validates file type, size, encoding, and font embedding across 15 parsers.
+Validates file type, size, encoding, and font embedding for common ATS parsers.

 Confirms Work Experience, Education, Skills, and Contact Info are all parseable.